J-Thorhauge/Space-Rob-AR4/README.md

 source install/setup.bash
 ros2 run gorm_arm gripper_interface_node
 ```
-The gripper controller is now enabled.
+The gripper controller is now enabled. -->

 ---
 ### Disclaimer
 When running servo control, the motors of the manipulator become very hot over the course of a few minutes.
 For this reason, try to keep sessions below two or three minutes, before shutting down the servo node, to let the motors cool.

-Usb ports are set up for my own computer, so you may have to fiddle with the correct usb connections for a while.
-Start with getting the teensy to connect, then the joystick (this should auto connect), then the seeeduino.

 Please direct any criticisms to Carsten at [chpn21@student.aau.dk]()